Reddit: Early history

+Ohanian and Huffman return

-After five years away from the company, Ohanian and Huffman returned to leadership roles at Reddit: Ohanian became the full-time executive chairman in November 2014 following Wong's resignation, while Pao's departure on July 10, 2015, led to Huffman's return as the company's chief executive.
-After Huffman rejoined Reddit as CEO, he launched Reddit's iOS and Android apps, fixed Reddit's mobile website, and created A/B testing infrastructure.
+After five years away from the company, Ohanian and Huffman returned to leadership roles: Ohanian became the full-time executive chairman in November 2014 following Wong's resignation, while Pao's departure on July 10, 2015, led to Huffman's return as the company's chief executive.
+After Huffman rejoined Reddit as CEO, he launched Reddit's iOS and Android apps, improved Reddit's mobile website, and created A/B testing infrastructure.
 The company launched a major redesign of its website in April 2018.
 Huffman said new users were turned off from Reddit because it had looked like a "dystopian Craigslist".
 Reddit also instituted several technological improvements, such as a new tool that allows users to hide posts, comments, and private messages from selected redditors in an attempt to curb online harassment, and new content guidelines.
 These new content guidelines were aimed at banning content inciting violence and quarantining offensive material.
 Slowe, the company's first employee, rejoined Reddit in 2017 as chief technology officer.
-Reddit's largest round of funding came in 2017, when the company raised $200 million and was valued at $1.8 billion.
-The funding supported Reddit's site redesign and video efforts.

-On June 5, 2020, Alexis Ohanian resigned as a member of the board in response to the George Floyd protests and requested to be replaced "by a Black candidate".

-On December 13, 2020, Reddit announced it had acquired short-form video social platform Dubsmash, hiring its entire team, with the intention of integrating its video creation tools into Reddit.

-On March 5, 2021, Reddit announced that it had appointed Drew Vollero, who has worked at Snapchat's parent company Snap (SNAP), as its first Chief Financial Officer weeks after the site was thrust into the spotlight due to its role in the GameStop trading frenzy.
+Ohanian resigned as a member of the board on June 5, 2020 in response to the George Floyd protests and requested to be replaced "by a Black candidate".
+Michael Seibel, then-CEO of Y Combinator, was subsequently named to the board.
+On March 5, 2021, Reddit announced that it had appointed Drew Vollero, who had worked at Snapchat's parent company, Snap Inc., as its first chief financial officer (CFO) weeks after the site was thrust into the spotlight due to its role in the GameStop trading frenzy.
 Vollero's appointment spurred speculation of an initial public offering, a move that senior leaders have considered publicly.

+IPO

+As of August 2021, Reddit was valued at more than $10 billion following a $410 million funding round.
+The company was looking to hire investment bankers and lawyers to assist in making an initial public offering.
+However, CEO Steve Huffman said the company has not decided on the timing for when to go public.
 In December 2021, Reddit revealed that it had confidentially filed for an initial public offering with the U.S. Securities and Exchange Commission.
-In June 2022, Reddit acquired MeaningCloud, a natural language processing company.

-In September 2022, Reddit acquired Spiketrap for an undisclosed sum.
+Reddit's initial public offering opened on March 20, 2024, at $34 per share and a $6.4 billion valuation.
+They went public the next day on the New York Stock Exchange at $47 per share and rose to $50.44 at market close on their first day of trading, reaching a market cap of $9.5 billion.
+The market cap as of July 2024 was $10 billion.